 Before we dive into The Small Business Branding Guide, let’s clear up the definition of branding.

 We’ve already written about this twice before on the Canny blog.

-However, for the sake of speed:
+For the sake of brevity:

 Branding is a marketing technique that helps companies establish a unique presence in the marketplace whilst differentiating from their competitors.